We Help Injured Workers

 Were you a Guest, Subcontractor or Employee?

 If you or a loved one was injured in a construction accident, whether the injured individual was an employee of the company, a guest of the property owner, or a subcontractor working could make an enormous difference as to how Pennsylvania law mandates the case is handled.
-If the injured individual was an employee of the construction company, then the Pennsylvania Worker’s Compensation laws may apply as indicated below and on the Workplace Accidents page of the web site.
+If the injured individual was an employee of the construction company, then the Pennsylvania Worker’s Compensation laws may apply as indicated below.

 If a worker is injured on the job, the worker has three basic rights: